bilal-azam/SkillShareHub/README.md

 - Heroku: Run `git push heroku main` to deploy.
 - AWS: Use AWS CLI or Elastic Beanstalk for deployment.
 - DigitalOcean: Use their App Platform or deploy via Docker.

+## Final Notes
+- The application is now production-ready.
+- All critical features have been implemented and tested.
+- Follow the deployment guide to launch the application on your chosen platform.